SashiDo/parse-server-hosting/README.md

-# SashiDo.io is Simple Parse Server Hosting.
+# SashiDo.io is a Parse Server Hosting for busy people.

 - Free migration of your Parse apps.
 - Launch with one click.